 - 3 Recommended Tape Measure For Woodworking And Your Wood Shop

-- 4 Common Questions About Tape Measures and Tape Measuring
+- 4 Common Questions About Tape Measure Marks

 If you go to your big box stores or hardware you will notice they come in different lengths.
 Generally, you will see 12 feet or 25 feet, however, on occasion, you will find them even up to 100 feet long.
 These are of course purpose-driven so you can use them for whatever wood projects you will encounter.

-The typical tape measure utilizes marks to identify measurements.
+The typical tape measure utilizes tape measure markings to identify measurements.
 These marks sometimes have the measurement labeled with them which makes it a lot easier to read.
 However, if you don’t have the marks labeled the measurement marks are easy to identify.
 Let’s look at some detail to help you read your tape measure.